viesti/clj-lambda-layered/README.md

 The code in this repository shows how to split a JVM/Clojure project into

-* Lambda with only the handler class AOT compiled
+* Lambda with only the handler namespace AOT compiled
-* Layer with the application dependencies
+* Layer with the library dependencies

 The AWS provided JVM Runtime looks up a handler class, with specific method, so we need to provide such a class.